livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 ### Get the flag

 To get the flag we need to understand a couple of things:
-* How to construct a .pyc payload accepted by the challenge
+* How to construct a `.pyc` payload accepted by the challenge
 * How to write to the PCI device
 * How to read from the PCI device
-* Overcome any additional suprises along the way
+* Overcome any additional surprises along the way

 Since I didn't find the Python 3.13 binary quickly on the VM, I generated a payload to import the gifts module and print the flag locally:
 ```python